Engine coolant diagnostic guide

 Early warning signs

-A head gasket problem does not always start with dramatic smoke or severe overheating.
-Early signs can be intermittent and easy to dismiss.
+A head gasket problem does not always start with clouds of smoke.
+Early signs can be small, intermittent and easy to dismiss.

 • !Coolant level slowly drops over days or weeks.